OpenDSA/OpenDSA/RST/en/Glossary.rst

       of the list provides access to the first element of the list.

    class
+      In the :term:`object-oriented programming paradigm`
-      In an object-oriented language, an ADT and its implementation together make up a class.
+      an ADT and its implementation together make up a class.

    client
       The user of a service.